regalk13/Bot-ClassVirtual/README.md

 - Questions on my twitter or discord, everything is on my profile.

-- Mac and linux need changes.
+- Mac and linux users need changes.